sagemath/trac_to_gh/Issue 7903.md

 # Issue 7903: mixing a non-GNU Fortran compiler with GCC is not detected very early

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7903

 Original creator: drkirkby